 Surface enhanced Raman spectroscopy (SERS) is an analytical technique based on amplifying the signal of Raman scattering by simultaneous interaction of light with freeelectron-like metal nanostructures and with molecules located on their surfaces.
 It is generally accepted that the SERS enhancement factor depends on two decisive mechanisms: electromagnetic and chemical.
 Electromagnetic amplification plays a dominant role.
 Preparation of active substrates for SERS aims at creating a structure that contains, on the surface, metallic particles or a discontinuous layer with metallic fragments with nanodimensions below 100 nm.
-Signal amplification is achieved when the frequency of electron oscillation in the metal is close to the frequency of the primary laser radiation.
+Signal amplification is different for various metals creating the surface of the active substrate.
+The highest amplification is achieved when the frequency of electron oscillation in the metal is close to the frequency of the primary laser radiation.
 For laser radiation in the visible and near infrared regions (400 to 1000 nm) this condition is satisfied if the surface is covered by gold or silver [1].